github/safe-settings/README.md

 ### Additional values

-In addition to these values above, the settings file can have some addtional values
+In addition to these values above, the settings file can have some addtional values:

 1. `force_create`: This is set in the repo-level settings to force create the repo if the repo does not exist.
-2. `template`: This is set in the repo-level settings, and is used with the `force_create`flag to use a specific repo template when creating the repo
+2. `template`: This is set in the repo-level settings, and is used with the `force_create` flag to use a specific repo template when creating the repo
 3. `suborgrepos`: This is set in the suborg-level settings to define an array of repos.
 This field can also take a `glob` pattern to allow wild-card expression to specify repos in a suborg.
-For e.g. `test*`would include `test`, `test1`, `testing`, etc.
+For e.g. `test*` would include `test`, `test1`, `testing`, etc.
 4. The `suborgteams` section contains a list of teams, and all the repos belonging to the teams would be part of the `suborg`